andela/epic-logger-node/README.md

 - [Bugsnag](https://www.bugsnag.com/)

 ```
-Note: To use this library, you have to include it as one of dependencies in package.json file, for example, to use version 5 of this lib, include it as `"epic_logger": "github:andela/epic-logger-node#v1.0.5"` then run `npm install` or `yarn`.
+Note: To use this library, you have to include it as one of dependencies in package.json file, for example, to use version 5 of this lib, include it as "epic_logger": "github:andela/epic-logger-node#v1.0.5" then run `npm install` or yarn.

 ```